-Almost over one and a half years ago, Community Health Cell had taken up a pilot study to assess the effectiveness of a community health based approach to tackle alcoholism.
-Mr. Rajendran had initiated the study and action research on the approach with the help and support of other members of the Community Health Cell team.
+Community Health Cell had almost over one and a half years ago took up a pilot study to assess the effectiveness of a community health based approach to tackle alcoholism.
+Mr. Rajendran had initiated the study and action research on the approach with the help and support of other staff members of the Community Health Cell team.

-This programme primarily aims at strengthening the support mechanisms in small communities prone to alcohol abuse and alcohol related problems.
-One of the methods adopted was to build close contact with the local communities through women's forums.
-Through the forums women shared with one another, their experiences with alcoholic husbands and children.
-This process moved the women in the community to action and made them take decisive steps in convincing their husbands and children to quit.
+This programme mainly aims at strengthening the support mechanisms in small communities prone to alcohol abuse and alcohol related problems.
+One of the methods adopted was to build close contact with the local communities through women's forum meetings through which women shared with one another their experiences with alcoholic husbands and children and gave a hearts account of their problems thereby.
+This process moved the women community and made them take decisive steps in convincing their husbands and children to try to stop the habit with help.
 Most often, it was the 'method' of using love and concern, which yielded better results.
 Force and confrontation was never used in this process.
-This yielded not only community participation in the programme but also a great deal of participation in other community developmental activities such as construction of roads, drains, and latrines.
-The people who underwent detoxification treatment at the National Institute of Mental Health and Neuro Sciences (NIMHANS) became community witnesses.
+This yielded not only community participation in the programme but also a great deal of participation in other community developmental activities such as construction of roads, drains, and lattines.
+The people who underwent detoxification treatment at the National Institute of Mental Health and Neuro Sciences (NIMHANS) were themselves community witnesses.
 Sudhamanagar Slum is a classic example of a success story in the little effort against the dreaded epidemic of alcoholism.

-A study in NIMHANS of a 20 year follow of persons treated with hospital based care at the institute showed that only one of the 20 persons followed up continued to live as a alcoholic, while 10 died and the others were unavailable in their earlier places of stay.
+A study in NIMFLANS of a 20 year follow of persons treated with hospital based care at the institute showed that only one of the 20 persons followed up continued to live as a alcoholic, while 10 died and the others were unavailable in their earlier places of stay.
 This depicts partly the ineffectiveness of hospital-based rehabilitation or rather its failure.